opusonline/PromiseX.js/README.md

 non-standard
 used in many Promise libraries like [BluebirdJS](http://bluebirdjs.com/docs/api/promise.delay.html)
 delays execution of next Promise in chain
 previous value or error is propagated
+skipped if previous promise is cancelled

 ```javascript
 doAsync().delay(5000).then(function(value) {